rangulvers/beenpwned/README.md

 # pwned
-pwned is a small python script to check if you password has been pwned and can be found in the [https://haveibeenpwned.com/](https://haveibeenpwned.com/) Password database.
+pwned is a small python script to check if a user account or password has been pwned and can be found in the [https://haveibeenpwned.com/](https://haveibeenpwned.com/) database.

-## How to use
+# How to use
-Just pass on or multiple passwords to the script

-## Result
+## Check Passwords
+`pwned.py -p password1 password2 password3 ...`

-if your password has been found it will return with a result set
+If your password has been found it will return with a result set

-`Password : "test" found 74831 times [A94A8FE5CCB19BA61C4C0873D391E987982FBBD3]`
+`Password : "password1" found 74831 times [A94A8FE5CCB19BA61C4C0873D391E987982FBBD3]`

-`Password : "admin" found 44432 times [D033E22AE348AEB5660FC2140AEC35850C4DA997]`

-`Password : "user1" found 1368 times [B3DAA77B4C04A9551B8781D03191FE098F325E67]`
+## Check user account
+`pwned.py -u user@account.com user1@account.com`

+If one of the user accounts have been found it will return a list of the breached services

+`user@account.com -> Account breached at : Adobe - 2013-10-04`